shwballl/LLM-Chat-MyGPT/Readme.md

 ## 🧠 Project Overview

-- **Purpose**:Educational exploration of LLMs with Python
+- **Purpose**: Educational exploration of LLMs with Python
 - **Components**:
   - `backend/`: Contains server-side code for handling LLM interactions
   - `frontend/`: Houses the client-side interface for user interactions
-- **Technologies Used**:Python, JavaScript, CSS, FastAPI for the backend, and Astro for the frontend
+- **Technologies Used**:Python, FastAPI for the backend, and Astro, JavaScript and TailwindCSS for the frontend

 ## 🚀 Getting Started

 ### Prerequisites

-- Python 3.8 or highr
+- Python 3.8 or higher
-- Node.js and npm (for frontend developmen)
+- Node.js and npm (for frontend development)

 ### Installation